port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/sentry.md

 ### Mapping Result

-The combination of the sample payload and the webhook configuration generate the following Port `sentryIssue` entity:
+The combination of the sample payload and the webhook configuration generates the following Port `sentryIssue` entity:

 ```json showLineNumbers
 {